 Times or Times New Roman.
 The title, author, and affiliation lines must be centered.
 Capitalize the first word and last word of the title and sub-title

-, and then capitalize all words except determiners, coordinating conjunctions, prepositions, and words cited as linguistic examples.
+, and then capitalize all words except determiners, coordinating conjunctions, and prepositions.
+Words cited as linguistic examples in the title or subtitle must be bold italic, and must be lowercase except when they are the first word in the title or subtitle.
 For hyphenated compounds, capitalize the first element; do not capitalize the second element if the first element is a prefix or if the second element is a determiner, conjunction, or preposition (cf. Non-spoken, Non-French, Morpho-syntax, Morphology-Syntax; see The Chicago Manual of Style 16, Rule 8.159 for further examples).
 Capitalize means making the first letter a capital letter.
 Do not put any words in your title in ALL CAPS (except for acronyms).
-Here is a correct example:
+Here are correct examples:

 Seeing the Structure: How Children Describe Grammar in a Non-spoken Paradigm